rytmercado/rytmercado/README.md

 # 👋 Hey, I'm Ry - not Ryan, Ry.

 Full Stack web developer skilled in HTML5, CSS, JavaScript, Node, Ruby, Rails, SQL and Git.
-I’m currently enrolled in a full stack bootcamp through the App Academy to expand my developer skills and turn my dreams into reality!
+I recently graduated from a full stack bootcamp through the App Academy and continue to expand my developer skills to one day turn my dreams into reality!

 ### 🔭 I’m currently working on:

-- React Full-Stack clone
+- Personal Portfolio

 ### 🌱 I’m currently learning

 - React
 - Redux
-- React/Redux

 ### 📫 How to reach me: